 He laughed.
 “I’m kidding.
 It’s one of my cousins on my mom’s side in a month.”

-Jasmine sighed before she said, “I don’t know.
+Jasmine sighed, “I don’t know.
 Doesn’t this feel kinda stupid?
 Pretending to date?
 How would that even work?”

 “Well, we could always set some ground rules if that makes you feel better,” he said.

 “It would, actually,” she said.
 “First of all, we don’t tell Alex.”

 “Done.
 He can’t keep a secret to save his life,” Leo said.
 “How about we have to go on a date at least once a week?”

 “We have to convince people it’s a real relationship, right?
 People in real relationships go on dates,” he said.
 “You have to admit that not going on dates would raise some red flags.”

 “And we should take at least one picture on every date so we have evidence that the relationship actually exists.”